cloudflare/wrangler-legacy/README.md

 ####✨Workers Sites

-To learn about deploying static assets using `wrangler`, see the [Workers Site's Quickstart](https://developers.cloudflare.com/workers/sites/reference/).
+To learn about deploying static assets using `wrangler`, see the [Workers Sites Quickstart](https://developers.cloudflare.com/workers/sites/reference/).

 ## 🎙️ Commands